SatyamRaj1905/Counter-with-React/README.md

-# React & Tailwind CSS Starter Pack
+# Counter by React

-This is a starter pack for creating React projects with Tailwind CSS configured.
-It uses React version **18.2** and Tailwind CSS version **3.2**.
+This is a simple counter app which can increase or decrease the value with an additional functionality of reset the value at any point of time

 ## Usage

-This starter pack includes a basic setup for using **Tailwind CSS with React**.
+This can be used to keep track of works which require a counter.
 To start building your own components and styles, follow these steps:

 1. Clone the repository to your local machine.
     ```sh